The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

+This way, we have defined an NFRA with at most $K$ states for the expansion relation $\mathcal{E}_w$.
+For more general $R$, we also have to keep track of the input but only up to its class (with respect to $R$) and, for more general $S$, we cannot simply remove all $e$ states but need to keep track of the image in $S$.
+This makes the actual construction more technical.

-We will describe an NFRA that recognizes the expansion relation $\mathcal{E}_w$ for some word $w \in \Sigma^*$, which we fix for the rest of this subsection to simplify our notation.
-Additionally, we define $A = A(|w|)$.
-Remember that we have $|A| \leq K$. \begin{definition} Let
+\paragraph*{Back to the General Case.} We now return to the general case and proceed by describing the NFRA $\mathcal{A}_w$ that recognizes $\mathcal{E}_w$ for some word $w \in \Sigma^*$, which we fix for the rest of this subsection to simplify our notation.
+Additionally, we write $A = A(|w|)$ for the set of $S$-active words of length $|w|$.
+Recall that we have $|A| \leq K$ and write $P$ for $P = Q \setminus S$. \begin{definition} Let

 For every $\bm{t} \in S^+$, $u \in A \cup \{ w \}$ and every pair $C, D$ of classes of $R$, there is exactly one element $(u, s, C, D)$ in $Z$ with $\bm{t} =_{\mathcal{T}} s$.
 For convenience, we write $(u, \bm{t}, C, D)$ for this unique element.